Blackburn Buccaneers

 The Blackburn Buccaneers are a recreational ice hockey team who play their home games from Blackburn Ice Arena.

 Registered with the EIHA, they play non-checking ice hockey.
-The club provides a relaxed and fun environment.
 The team is made up of players from complete beginners to experienced players.

 The club is run by an elected committee.

 Current committee

 The committee handles all the club's off-ice management and affairs.
-They can be contacted regarding any club enquiries through the club website.